zzhou007/161lab/lab05/readmd.md

 Kenneth Chan

 ###Remarks
-We made a very sexy processor
+We made a long data path

 ###Bugs
 We are not aware of any bugs